-Term Definition Passive authentication Security mechanism implementing (i) verification of the digital signature of the Card/Chip or Document Security Object and (ii) comparing the hash values of the read data fields with the hash values contained in the Card/Chip or Document Security Object.
-See [PKI].
-Passport (physical and electronic) An optically and electronically readable document in form of a paper/plastic cover and an integrated smart card.
-The Passport is used in order to verify that identity claimed by the Passport presenter is commensurate with the identity of the Passport holder stored on/in the card.
-Password Authenticated Connection Establishment (PACE) A communication establishment protocol defined in [ICAO-TR-SAC].
-The PACE Protocol is a password authenticated Diffie-Hellman key agreement protocol providing implicit password-based authentication of the communication partners (e.g. smart card and the terminal connected): i.e. PACE provides a verification, whether the communication partners share the same value of a password $\pi$ ).
+Term Definition Password Authenticated A communication establishment protocol defined in [ICAO-9303].
+The PACE Connection Establishment (PACE) Protocol is a password authenticated Diffie-Hellman key agreement protocol providing implicit password-based authentication of the communication partners (e.g. smart card and the terminal connected): i.e. PACE provides a verification, whether the communication partners share the same value of a password $\pi$ ).
 Based on this authentication, PACE also provides a secure communication, whereby confidentiality and authenticity of data transferred within this communication channel are maintained.
 Personalisation The process by which the Personalisation Data are stored in and unambiguously, inseparably associated with the travel document.
-Personalisation Agent An organisation acting on behalf of the travel document Issuer to personalise the travel document for the travel document holder by some or all of the following activities: (i)establishing the identity of the travel document holder for the biographic data in the travel document, (ii)enrolling the biometric reference data of the travel document holder, (iii)writing a subset of these data on the physical travel document (optical personalisation) and storing them in the travel document (electronic personalisation) for the travel document holder as defined in [PKI], (iv) writing the document details data, (v) writing the initial TSF data, (vi) signing the Document Security Object defined in [PKI] (in the role of DS).
+Personalisation Agent An organisation acting on behalf of the travel document Issuer to personalise the travel document for the travel document holder by some or all of the following activities: (i)establishing the identity of the travel document holder for the biographic data in the travel document, (ii)enrolling the biometric reference data of the travel document holder, (iii)writing a subset of these data on the physical travel document (optical personalisation) and storing them in the travel document (electronic personalisation) for the travel document holder as defined in [PKI], (iv) writing the document details data, (v) writing the Document Security Object defined in [PKI] (in the role of DS).
 Please note that the role 'Personalisation Agent' may be distributed among several institutions according to the operational policy of the travel document Issuer.
 Generating signature key pair(s) is not in the scope of the tasks of this role.
 Personalisation Data A set of data incl. (i) individual-related data (biographic and biometric data,) of the travel document holder, (ii) dedicated document details data and (iii) dedicated initial TSF data (incl. the Card/Chip Security Object, if installed, and the Document Security Object).
 Personalisation data are gathered and then written into the non-volatile memory of the TOE by the Personalisation Agent in the life cycle phase card issuing.
 Pre-personalisation Data Any data that is injected into the non-volatile memory of the TOE by the Manufacturer for traceability of the non-personalised travel document and/or to secure shipment within or between the life cycle phases manufacturing and card issuing.
 Pre-personalised travel document's chip travel document's chip equipped with a unique identifier and a unique Authentication Key Pair of the chip.
 Receiving State The Country to which the travel document holder is applying for entry; see [PKI].
 Reference data Data enrolled for a known identity and used by the verifier to check the verification data provided by an entity to prove this identity in an authentication attempt.
-RF-terminal A device being able to establish communication with an RF-chip according to
+RF-terminal A device being able to establish communication with an RF-chip according to ISO/IEC 14443 [ISO14443] Rightful equipment (rightful terminal or rightful Card) A technical device being expected and possessing a valid, certified key pair for its authentication, whereby the validity of the related certificate is verifiable up to the respective root CertA.
+A rightful terminal can be either BIS-PACE (see Inspection System).
+Secondary image A repeat image of the holder's portrait reproduced elsewhere in the document by whatever means; see [PKI].
+Secure messaging in combined mode Secure messaging using encryption and message authentication code according to ISO/IEC 7816-4 [ISO7816] Skimming Imitation of a rightful terminal to read the travel document or parts of it via the contactless/contact communication channel of the TOE without knowledge of the printed MRZ and CAN dataPACE password.